Skip to main content

 How do I start rebuilding credit today?

-Open a secured credit card the week you’re discharged (Home Trust Secured Visa, Capital One Guaranteed, Plastk are common), use it for small monthly purchases, and pay it in full every single month.
-After 6-12 months add a second trade line.
-After 24 months of clean reporting you’re a genuinely financeable borrower.
-We coach this exact sequence on every file.
+Open a secured credit card (several banks and issuers offer them), use it for small monthly purchases, and pay the full balance every cycle.
+After 6–12 months add a second trade line, and keep utilization low.
+After ~24 months of clean reporting you're a substantially more financeable borrower — see our rebuild-credit guide.